yssource/turbodbc/README.md

 There is not really a trick.
 Turbodbc implements both sending parameters and retrieving result sets using buffers of multiple rows/parameter sets.
 This avoids round trips to the ODBC driver and (depending how well the ODBC driver is written) to the database.

+In addition, turbodbc uses asynchronous I/O to interleave Python object conversion and direct database interaction (see performance options below).

 Features